Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

     ...
 ```

-Next steps will be different, however.
+The next steps will be different, however.

 > We're not going to test that liquidity has been correctly added to the pool since we tested this functionality in the other test cases.